Ergative–absolutive alignment: Optional ergativity

 Languages from Australia, New Guinea and Tibet have been shown to have optional ergativity.

 Distribution of ergative languages

+A world map indicating the geographic position of 32 Ergative–absolutive languages among a sample of 190.

+A World Atlas of Language Structures (WALS) sample of 190 languages found 32 (17%) of languages use an ergative alignment in the marking of noun phrases.
 Prototypical ergative languages are, for the most part, restricted to specific regions of the world: Mesopotamia (Kurdish, and some extinct languages), the Caucasus, the Americas, the Tibetan Plateau, and Australia and parts of New Guinea.

 Specific languages and language families include: